-I’ve written previously about my spiritual breakfast, and about what I do to keep myself moving physically.
+I’ve written previously about my spiritual breakfast.
 Here I talk about the healthy nutrition plan I follow.

 I grew up a vegetarian, which meant I enjoyed a lot of fruits and vegetables.
 That was the good part.
 But there were other parts of my diet that weren’t so good.
 I ate a lot of pasta, white rice, bread, and pastries.
 I did leave my vegetarian ways later, but the other habits persisted.

 Before we got married my husband was used to a lot of red meat, processed meat, and grease, with very little fruits and vegetables.
 Fast food, snacks, and processed baked goods were staples for him.

 When we got married both of us had to make some changes, and it’s all been for the better.
 We haven’t made these changes all at once, but now they are firmly a part of what we do every day.
 There’s no magic formula to our diet.
 If there’s one underlying principle for the way we eat, it’s to stay as close to natural foods as possible.
 Here are some specifics:

 - Fresh vegetables every day.
 That may sound expensive, but it’s really not.
 We’ve found a farmer’s market type store close to where we live, and my husband has become really good at shopping for inexpensive fresh vegetables.
 There are occasional days when we don’t get our fresh veggies, but we miss it if we don’t have asparagus, broccoli, cauliflower, green beans, or some other veggies for dinner.